-\textbf{Merging and Disentangling Features.} Research in computer vision has extensively explored feature fusion ~\cite{su2015multi, yao2018mvsnet, borse2023xalign, li2024bevformer} and feature disentanglement ~\cite{oord2018representation, khosla2020supervised, oquab2023dinov2} across different views and modalities.
-Inspired by these efforts, multiple works in visual RL explored feature merging ~\cite{li2019multi, yang2022self, jangir2022look, hsu2022vision} and feature disentanglement ~\cite{eysenbach2018diversity, srinivas2020curl, park2023metra}.
+\textbf{Merging and Disentangling Features.} Research in computer vision has extensively explored feature merging ~\cite{su2015multi, yao2018mvsnet, borse2023xalign, li2024bevformer} and feature disentanglement ~\cite{oord2018representation, khosla2020supervised, oquab2023dinov2} across multiple camera views and sensor modalities.
+Inspired by these efforts, multiple works in visual RL have explored feature merging ~\cite{li2019multi, yang2022self, jangir2022look, hsu2022vision} and feature disentanglement ~\cite{eysenbach2018diversity, srinivas2020curl, park2023metra}.
 However, policies trained on multiple feature inputs often suffer significant performance degradation when any feature inputs become unavailable ~\cite{vasco2021sense, dunion2024multi}.
-Recently, \citet{dunion2024multi} addressed this challenge in the multi-view RL setup for robotic manipulation.
+Multiple works have researched this problem of feature disentanglement for reinforcement learning. \citet{hu2024privileged} explore the use of scaffolding through extra privileged features at training time, and disentangling them to achieve better test time performance than their unscaffolded counterparts. \citet{skand2024simple} introduce a multi sensor feature encoder for RL polices that disentangles features through dropout, yielding robust policies.
+Recently, \citet{dunion2024multi} addressed feature disentanglement in the multi-camera view RL setup for robotic manipulation.
 They introduced MVD, an actor-critic method that \emph{disentangles} view representations into shared and private components through contrastive losses, enabling policies to maintain performance despite a reduction in input camera views.
 While MVD focuses exclusively on disentangling views, our approach focuses on both merging and disentangling views: we \emph{merge} multi-view features to improve sample efficiency and we train on both merged multi-view features and singular-view features to ensure \emph{disentanglement} in the case of a singular camera view input.